-4. Ex service personnel
+4. Ex-service personnel

-Applicants or their partner, who have served in the British Armed Forces and lived in Barnet for at least 6 months immediately prior to enlisting, will qualify for a community contribution award automatically, with the exception of those who have been dishonourably discharged.
+Applicants or their partner, who are assessed as falling within the Reasonable Preference categories relating to service in the armed forces set out in Section 2.3 of this Allocations Scheme, will qualify for a Community Contribution award automatically, with the exception of those who have been dishonourably discharged.
 This includes people who have served in the Royal Navy, Royal Air Force and British Army.

-Service with the armed forces will be confirmed with the Royal British Legion.
+Service with the armed forces will be confirmed with the Veterans UK.